Terminator 3: Rise of the Machines: Effects

 One challenging scene for the visual effects team takes place at a cemetery, where the T-X has taken on the appearance of Kate's fiancé, before morphing to her original appearance.
 The scene required several repeated shots of the same area with the use of controlled camera movements that were the same for each take.
 Another difficult scene depicts the T-X's liquid metal exterior peeling off to reveal her endoskeleton.
 The visual effects team took six months to develop a method that would adequately simulate the scene.
 Pablo Helman, visual effects supervisor for ILM, said, "We had no application for creating and controlling streams of liquid metal, so we had to begin by determining the density, weight, shape and mass of this material, and how it would move under these conditions.
 It was a really complicated process."
 Another scene features the crane vehicle flipping over at the end of the road chase sequence.
 The production crew determined that it would be too dangerous and impractical to use the actual vehicle during this portion of the sequence, so ILM digitally recreated the crane using photos of the actual vehicle.

 One scene depicts the T-101 cutting open his chest cavity to remove a failing fuel cell battery, while simultaneously driving a truck.
 For the scene, Winston's team used cyber scans to create a body cast replica of Schwarzenegger that would sit in the driver's seat.
 Schwarzenegger was situated in the back of the truck, and his head and arms were visible in the front seat to give the impression that he was connected to the body cast.
 Several shots during the bathroom battle used CGI to simulate the Terminators.
 Helman said the scene required "a tremendous amount of visual effects to accomplish, and in some shots, large sections of the bathroom are completely computer generated."
 Mostow said the battle was "actually a much more complicated sequence from a visual effects standpoint than the audience will ever realize."
-A combination of Schwarzenegger's real body, prosthetics, and CGI were used to create the T-101 for its final scene in the film.
+Seven different make-up designs were created to convey the damage received by the T-101 during the story, culminating in a final one that could not be done solely through practical effects, relying on a combination of Schwarzenegger's real body, prosthetics, and CGI.

 Music

-Soundtrack

-Marco Beltrami composed the musical score.
-He did not use the series' leitmotif by Brad Fiedel, though it was used in the film's end credits.
-The film's soundtrack was released by Varèse Sarabande on June 24, 2003: